lionelmace/vpc-on-classic-vsi/vsi_is_manage_images.md

 When you import a custom image, it's private to the account where you import it.
 Also, the region where you choose to import the image is the region where you can create virtual server instances from that image.

 When you have an image available in {{site.data.keyword.cos_full_notm}}, you can import it to {{site.data.keyword.vpc_short}} infrastructure by using the {{site.data.keyword.cloud_notm}} console.

+When you import an image, the region where your {{site.data.keyword.cos_full_notm}} bucket is created and where your custom image is stored must be the same as the region where you are importing an image and creating new instances.
+{: tip}

 1. Make sure that your compatible custom image is available in {{site.data.keyword.cos_full_notm}}.
 For more information, see [Creating a custom image](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-images#create-deployable-custom-image) and [Uploading data](/docs/services/cloud-object-storage?topic=cloud-object-storage-upload) to {{site.data.keyword.cos_full_notm}}.
 2. In [{{site.data.keyword.cloud_notm}} console](https://console.cloud.ibm.com/vpc){: external},